Who can apply

 Part-time students must complete the equivalent of one full-time year of study (48 credit points) at the UOW before going on exchange.
 All students must also study full-time while on exchange.

-When applying for the UOW Semester Exchange Program, students attending UOW’s Eurobodalla, Bega Valley, Shoalhaven, Southern Highlands, Liverpool or Sutherland campuses must to travel to the main campus in Wollongong to complete the exchange application process and attend all compulsory information sessions.
+When applying for the UOW Semester Exchange Program, students attending UOW’s Eurobodalla, Bega Valley, Shoalhaven, Southern Highlands, Liverpool or Sutherland campuses are welcome to apply after seeking host approval.
+Applications and interviews can be conducted online.

 International students are welcome to apply to the Exchange Program, however: